curvenote/prosemirror-docx/README.md

 ## Extended usage

-Instead of using the `defaultDocxSerializer` you can override or provide cusome serializers.
+Instead of using the `defaultDocxSerializer` you can override or provide custom serializers.

 ```ts
 import { DocxSerializer, defaultNodes, defaultMarks } from 'prosemirror-docx';